Trump urged armed supporters to storm Capitol - aide

 - Published

-Donald Trump knew supporters had weapons when he urged them to storm the Capitol to overturn election result, ex-White House aide says
+Donald Trump knew supporters had weapons when he urged them to storm the Capitol to overturn election result, an ex-White House aide has said.

 The former aide testified to the committee probing the 6 January riots that Mr Trump and his top staffers knew of the potential for violence.